-After a White House session attended by President Barack Obama and several of the country's top health insurers, Health Secretary Kathleen Sebelius questioned the industry's jaw-dropping rate hikes.
+After the White House session attended by President Barack Obama and five of the country's top health insurers, Health Secretary Kathleen Sebelius said Obama criticized the industry's jaw-dropping rate hikes.

-The meeting was really focused on what is happening with the kind of jaw-dropping rate increases that people are seeing, Sebelius said, calling on insurers to file requests for rate increases online along with financial data.
+The meeting was really focussed on what is happening with the kind of jaw-dropping rate increases that people are seeing, Sebelius said, calling on insurers to be more transparent and to file requests for rate increases online.

-The day after Obama launched a last-ditch drive to pass a sweeping healthcare overhaul, he also met at the White House with groups of liberal and moderate Democrats from the House of Representatives to seek their support.
+The day after Obama launched a last-ditch drive to pass a sweeping healthcare overhaul, he also summoned groups of liberal and moderate Democrats in the House of Representatives to meetings at the White House to seek their support.

-House Speaker Nancy Pelosi said she was confident Democrats could win the 217 votes needed to pass the Senate-approved health bill even though about a dozen abortion rights opponents -- including some who voted for a House bill in November -- say they will oppose it.
+House Democratic leaders said they were confident they could win the 216 votes needed to pass the Senate-approved health bill even though about a dozen abortion rights opponents -- including some who voted for the bill in November -- say they would be willing to oppose it.

 Every legislative vote is a heavy lift around here.
-You assume nothing, Pelosi told reporters.
+You assume nothing, House Speaker Nancy Pelosi told reporters.
 We will pass a bill.

-Obama renewed his drive for a healthcare overhaul on Wednesday, forging ahead with a revamp of the $2.5 trillion healthcare system designed to cut costs, regulate insurers and expand coverage to tens of millions of Americans.
+Obama renewed his drive for a healthcare overhaul on Wednesday, forging ahead with a revamp of the $2.5 trillion (1.66 trillion pound) healthcare system designed to cut costs, regulate insurers and expand coverage to tens of millions of Americans.

 The overhaul looked dead in its tracks in January when Republicans deprived Democrats of their crucial 60th Senate vote by winning a Massachusetts special election, stopping negotiations to merge the House and Senate-passed bills into a final product for Obama to sign.

-The new healthcare push and White House meeting drove down health insurer shares in late trading.
-The Morgan Stanley Healthcare Payor index was down about 1.3 percent and the S&P Managed Health Care index was off 2.3 percent.
+The new healthcare push and White House meeting drove down health insurer shares in afternoon trading.
+The Morgan Stanley Healthcare Payor index was down about 1 percent and the S&P Managed Health Care index was off 2 percent.